m3mentomor1/OneSwipe/README.md

 **4. Setup the database**

-   1. On the Azure portal, create a resource & an instance for Azure Database for PostgreSQL.
+   A. On the Azure portal, create a resource & an instance for Azure Database for PostgreSQL.

    You can refer to this documentation for more instructions: https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal

-   2. Go to "config/database.yml" & configure the database connection:
+   B. Go to "config/database.yml" & configure the database connection:

     ```
     default: &default
         adapter: postgresql